 If you have any of the above symptoms, I’d strongly encourage you to find a provider to discuss this with.
 Diagnosis delay is likely in part because pain is normalized and/or dismissed by patients and providers, or because we're often told that pain is normal in the female reproductive cycle.
 But significant pain that affects your quality of life is NOT normal!
 Symptoms of endometriosis can be somewhat vague and overlap with additional diseases or conditions, also making the diagnosis more challenging.

-The gold-standard for diagnosing endometriosis is laparoscopic surgery.
+The gold-standard for diagnosing and treating endometriosis is laparoscopic surgery.
 However, it is possible to treat symptoms alone, and many providers will start with this approach.
 Even when looking for a doctor to diagnosis endometriosis, you should look for a specialist.
 This is because specialists will know where to look in case the lesions are incredibly small or hiding.
-A good place to start looking is Nancy's Nook's Find a Doctor, where the listed doctors have gone through extensive peer review, residencies specific to endometriosis, and more.
+A good place to start looking is Nancy's Nook's Find a Doctor, where the listed doctors have gone through extensive peer review, residencies specific to endometriosis, and more to gain their expertise.

 How is endometriosis treated?

 Traditional medical treatment includes pain medication, hormonal birth control (pills, patch, ring, IUD, implant, etc), additional prescription medications addressing hormonal and immune system components of the condition, and surgery.
 Expert excision surgery has the most success, but there are ways to treat symptoms while waiting for excision, or to treat pain remaining after excision.

 The issue with some of the traditional approaches is they don’t necessarily treat the root cause of the problem.

 So what can you do to support your body and address these root causes of endometriosis?